• Considering a Midwife?

 For those who can’t tolerate dairy, there are many comparable substitutes.
 Read the labels to match nutritional content.
 For eggs, try to find a local farmer with a roadside sign – supporting local businesses is a great community service.

-Butter Yogurt
+Butter bone Yogurt bonelightning

-Cheese Cream cheese
+Cheese bone lightning Cream cheese bone lightning

 Meat and Fish